chetanreddyv/BetterLlama/README.md

 # BetterLlama
-BetterLlama distills LLaMA 3.2 into a fast, lightweight local LLM.
+BetterLlama distills LLaMA 3.2 into a fast, lightweight local SLM.
+Resulting model is just 1B parameter model with the ability of reasoning.
 Fine-tuned on synthetic daily-task data and enhanced with a smart prompt layer that refines queries, it delivers secure, optimized outputs while cutting costs and eliminating expensive monthly GenAI subscriptions.

 **BetterLlama: A Secure, Efficient, and Cost-Effective Local LLM**